-I notice here, that the apostle does not speak of the gifts, but of the persons who possessed them. &#8220;He gave some pastors and teachers.&#8221; The gift, without doubt, was in the vessel.
+I notice here, that the apostle does not speak of the gifts, but of the persons who possessed them.
+"He gave some pastors and teachers".
+The gift, without doubt, was in the vessel.
 But God had attached it to the person, and this person, known by his gift, was given to the church.
 We cannot be united to a gift, but to a person.
 God has given not a mere apostolate, but an apostle.

 It is certainly conceivable, that he who possesses the gift may be unfaithful, and even that the gift itself may be withdrawn, or at least, that it may not be in exercise.
-But, generally, we have to do with a person having a certain function permanently committed to him*;* we have to do with a joint in the body, and that joint is always that joint.
+But, generally, we have to do with a person having a certain function permanently committed to him; we have to do with a joint in the body, and that joint is always that joint.

-<h3>Responsibility of Ministry</h3>
+<h3>RESPONSIBILITY OF MINISTRY</h3>

 Furthermore, the exercise of gift, although subject to the directions of the word, is in nowise dependent on the will of the body, but on that of the Head. *He* has given, He has *placed* in the body such or such a joint; and they are responsible to the Head for the fulfilment of their functions.
 The wisdom of the Head is disputed, if the employment of the gift